okuda-seminar/Twitter-Clone/kustomize/readme.md

 # Using Kustomize for Environment Switching in Blue-Green Rollouts

-This repository demonstrates how to use Kustomize to switch between Blue-Green rollouts in pre and stg environments.
+This repository demonstrates how to use Kustomize to switch between Blue-Green rollouts in prd and stg environments.
 This allows you to switch between Blue-Green rollouts in the `prd` and `stg` environments.

 ## Configuration